PCSailor/React_Intro/ReactClassQuiz.md

         console.log(this.leadText + str)
     }
 }
+7 & 8 here!
 var fn = logger.info
 fn('function was called')
 Why does the above code not work?
-What line could you add between 11 and 12 that would make it work.
+What line could you add between 7 and 8 that would make it work.

 #Question 2
 What are the map, reduce, and filter functions on Array.prototype?
 When would you use them and why?